simon8800/DA-NOTES/javascript/notes.md

 ## FUNCTION CONSTRUCTORS AND PROTOTYPES <a name="constructors-and-prototypes"></a>

-We can use the `.prototype` constructor for functions to create new properties and functions for objects that already exist.
+We can use the `.prototype` constructor for functions to create new properties and functions for objects that already exist and future objects.

 For example: